Barney Prine: Early life

 Prine was born on 1 January 1841 in Jackson County, Missouri, 12 mi east of Kansas City.
-His parents were Francis "Frank" Prine and Alice Elizabeth "Elsie" (Dealy) Prine.
+His parents were Francis "Frank" Prine and Alice Elizabeth "Elsie" (née Dealy) Prine.
 In 1853, Prine's family left Missouri for Oregon.
 Prine was only 12 years old, but he drove one of the family's wagons and took his turn standing guard at night while crossing the plains and mountains along the Oregon Trail.

 The Prine family settled in Linn County in Oregon's Willamette Valley.
 The family established a farm approximately 6 mi from Scio, Oregon, near the place where the north and south forks of the Santiam River merge.
 Prine attended school near Scio.
 As a youth, he made spending money winning foot races against other boys.
 At least one of his races was reported in local newspapers.
 His record-breaking mile run was still remembered and cited in a newspaper article three decades later.

 In 1862, Prine took up a gold mining claim near Florence on the Oregon Coast.
 His claim was very productive, but Prine spent everything he made.
 He admitted to spending as much a $1,000 in a single day, gambling and buying drinks for his friends.

 During the American Civil War, Prine supported the Union, serving in Company F of the 1st Oregon Volunteer Infantry Regiment.
 He entered the United States Army in November 1864 and served until his company was disbanded in July 1866.
 His company was commanded by Captain Ebner W. Waters.
 During his service, Prine was recognized as an outstanding soldier and was promoted to corporal.
 In addition, he regularly won money from fellow soldiers in foot races, which he never lost.

 After being released from the Army, Prine returned to Linn County.
 In 1867, he married Elizabeth "Eliza" Sylvester.
 He remained in Linn County until the area became too crowded for his liking.